ICT381/ict381-lab-notes/LAB_4B.md

 ## Task 6: Checkout the nginx branch of the StaycationX repository

-1. Ensure that your current working directory is still at the /home/ubuntu/StaycationX.
+1. Ensure that your current working directory is still at the StaycationX folder.

     ```bash
     cd /home/ubuntu/StaycationX